Opera Scotland

 Using the Website

-Opera Scotland offers you "What's On", listings of forthcoming events; and an "Archive" of opera performances (giving date of first performance in Scotland), both free to users although do please credit us.
-If you like it, come back again; 'like' on Facebook and 'follow us' on Twitter.
+Opera Scotland offers you a "What's On" facility - listings of forthcoming events - and an "Archive" of opera performances giving previous casts and descriptions of productions.
+Our notes on a given work give the date of first performance in Scotland if we have been able to establish it.
+Both features are free to users although do please credit us.
+If you like our site, come back again; 'like' on Facebook and 'follow us' on Twitter.
 Tell your friends and let your colleagues know about us.

 Forthcoming events